matheusLdev/simulador-copa-mundo/README.md

 # simulador-copa-mundo

-Como um bom apaixonado por esporte, me desafiei a recriar a tabela da copa do mundo, podendo fazer a simulação até a grande final. #HelloWorld
+Como um bom apaixonado por esporte, me desafiei a recriar a tabela da copa do mundo, podendo fazer a simulação até a grande final.

+# Hello World